karinehsu/cs171-hw1-hsu-karine/problem_5_answers.md

 3. Complete the implementation section below.
 Is there any consequence if you add the text elements before or after the rect elements?
 Why?

+If I add the text elements before the rect elements, the rectangles will be laid out on top of the text elements.
+If the text elements are added after the rect elements, the rectangles are laid out first, and then the text is laid out on top of it.